Car Buying Strategies

 Inside and out, the 2021 Elantra looks different than the outgoing model.
 It is lower, wider, and longer.
 It also includes more advanced technology features on its standard equipment list.
 You can now get a performance-oriented version of the Elantra, which is sure to broaden its appeal moving forward.

-Top 10 Reasons to Buy a 2021 Hyundai Elantra – The Pros
+Ten Reasons You May Like the 2021 Hyundai Elantra – The Pros

 1. Fun New N and N-Line Models